Isaactangky/Mapty-App-JavaScript/README.md

 ## Acknowledgments

-All html and CSS designs are credited to Jonas Schmedtmann.
+Most of the html and CSS designs are credited to Jonas Schmedtmann.

-This is where you can give a hat tip to anyone who helped you out on this project.
-Perhaps you worked in a team or got some inspiration from someone else's solution.
-This is the perfect place to give them some credit.

-**Note: Delete this note and edit this section's content as necessary.
-If you completed this challenge by yourself, feel free to delete this section entirely.**